The 2023 D&D Beginner's Complete Guide to the 5e Fighter Class

 Now, you might ask: "If the skills rely on ability scores, shouldn't we choose them right after we select our ability scores?"

 Well 1) you can do whatever you want...
 Captain Barbossa is right... many of these "rules" are more like guidelines.
 But 2) some of the races and backgrounds come with skills and it is just easier to choose skills after you know what you automatically get.
 Definitely want to make sure you choose different ones!
-We do this AFTER we select a background because the backgrounds come with skills and we want to make sure we chose different ones.
+We do this AFTER we select a background because the backgrounds come with skills and we want to make sure we choose different ones.

-Your 5e Fighter in COMBAT
+Archery or Melee?
+Your DnD Fighter in COMBAT

 Now that we have the foundation of your fighter established, it's time to decide exactly how they will fight... time to tackle combat!